 days from the date of the notification to correct the problem.
 If a homeowner fails to respond within those 30 days, the Board of Directors is entitled to levy a fine to stimulate compliance.
 There is an escalating but capped scale of fines that may be assessed each 30 days that a homeowner remains out of compliance.

 Change is inevitable and continued upgrading of our homes and neighborhood is desirable.
-The Architectural Review Committee (ARC) has the responsibility
+The Architectural Review Committee (ARC) has the responsibility for managing architectural

-neighborhood's design helps sustain and even potentially increases the property values within our neighborhood.
+sustain and even potentially increases the property values within our neighborhood.

 Any modification of a residence that is